 5G and Wi-Fi 6

-5G and Wi-Fi 6 (802.11ax) might look like competitors in the enterprise, but in many cases, they can peacefully coexist or even be integrated.
-For instance, Wi-Fi 6 would be better suited for congested spaces that have obstacles and little line of sight, while 5G would work well in open spaces that require high speeds and low latency.
-Seamless handoffs between Wi-Fi and 5G networks will mean the two technologies can be used together to support a growing remote workforce.
+The intersection of 5G and Wi-Fi 6 (802.11ax) presents some intriguing options for enterprises.
+For instance, Wi-Fi 6 might be better suited for congested spaces that have obstacles and little line of sight, while 5G works well in open spaces that require high speeds and low latency.
+Seamless handoffs between Wi-Fi and 5G networks mean the two technologies can be used together to support a growing remote workforce.

 5G and Wi-Fi 6 both have powerful signal modulation, authentication and security features.
-Like 5G's attention to power consumption, Wi-Fi 6 has power-saving functions that can reduce the load on access points.
+In addition, each can help companies reduce their power consumption, either by design or through power-saving functions that can reduce the load on access points.

-Typically, one main difference between cellular and Wi-Fi technology has been how they operate in licensed vs. unlicensed frequency bands, but 5G changes that.
-Experts warn that using 5G in an unlicensed band could create interference with Wi-Fi, so businesses need to be diligent in planning out their coverage.
+Typically, one main difference between cellular and Wi-Fi technology has been how they operate in licensed vs. unlicensed frequency bands -- but 5G changes that.
+Experts warn that using 5G in an unlicensed band could create interference with Wi-Fi, so businesses should carefully map out their coverage.

-Also, Wi-Fi lacks the mobility support necessary to facilitate sessions being transferred between access points.
-This comes into play if a company wants to track movement of products or robots in various Wi-Fi coverage areas, where 5G could handle those transfers with ease.
+Also, Wi-Fi can't transfer sessions between access points.
+This limitation comes into play if a company wants to use Wi-Fi to track movement of products.
+By contrast, 5G can handle those transfers with ease.

 5G, IoT and edge computing

 IoT and edge computing have distinct demands for high speed and low latency.
-In many cases, sensors are sending mission-critical information to edge devices or out to the cloud to be aggregated, analyzed and acted upon.
+In many cases, sensors are sending mission-critical information to edge or cloud-based devices to be aggregated, analyzed and acted upon.
 For example, consider self-driving vehicles, assembly line equipment and city surveillance cameras that constantly send and receive data.

 5G's low-power requirements extend battery life, making it a perfect match for IoT networks.
-This feature also enables enterprises to be innovative in their architecture designs, since they won't have to be tied to a power source.
+This capability enables enterprises to be innovative in their architecture designs, as devices won't have to be tied to a power source.